Last year I read 33 books.

 Keep in mind that like any plan, a reading plan is constantly being revised as new information comes to light.

-For example, when I read The Secret HIstory, I was so enamored with the book that I changed my plan to incorporate more of Donna Tartt’s novels.
+For example, when I read The Secret HIstory, I was so enamored with the book that I changed my plan to incorporate Donna Tartt’s other novel.

 I had to remove some classics to make way for her, but it’s well worth it.
 It’s usually worth it to follow your curiosity when it comes to self education.